Chapter 4

 The meat was always useful for stew.

-And such legs were brilliant for sinew; though, it would be delicate to remove and would require the talent of an izik-kosa.
+And such legs were brilliant for sinew; though, it would be delicate to remove and would require the precision of an izik-kosa, using a blade of isipo-gazi.

-The feet and skull were desired decorations … But only if they were in a real village.
+The feet and skull would be desired decorations … But only if they were in a real village.

 Besides, until Eku wore an eagle talon, hunting such birds remained the decision of an adult.